 Have you ever wondered when your child will get on board for “real food” instead of another bag of frozen chicken nuggets?
 Don’t worry… we’ve got you covered.
-Check out these recipes for dinner ideas for kids that are sure to be a hit with the whole family, especially on a busy weeknight.
+Check out these recipes for dinner ideas for kids that are sure to be a hit with the whole family, especially on a busy weeknight.Jump to Recipe

-When you’re looking for a kid-friendly dinner recipe, it can be tempting to turn to fast food the box of mac-n-cheese or can of sloppy joes in the pantry.
+When you’re looking for a kid-friendly dinner recipe, it can be tempting to turn to fast food, the box of mac-n-cheese, or a can of sloppy joes in the pantry.
 Or scramble to find slices of bread for sandwiches again.
 We’ve all been there.
 However, with more time spent at home, making dinner together can be a great way to bond as a family.
 It’s also a great way to develop your kid’s life skills and independence!
 If they’ve helped make it themselves, they may also be more likely to eat it.

 Why spend your evening toiling away over a hot stove when you can dump all the ingredients in a pot in the morning and have it ready at dinner?
 And spaghetti and meatballs will always be a crowd-pleaser!
 Bonus points if you serve some Hydrox or Oreo cookies for dessert!